POCKET COMPASSES (cont'd)

 Z.U.P. (ЗУП in cyrillic letters)

-PROFILE - Zavod Uchebnikh Priborov (Factory for Educational Instruments, former USSR)
+Abbreviation of the manufacturer's name Zavod Uchebnikh Priborov (Factory for Educational Instruments, in the former USSR)

 During the Soviet era this USSR company also built compasses for the RED ARMY (AURKKA).